 5. Software Testers do not need to learn

-Testers who love their job though have appreciation for the technologies and platforms.
+Testers who love their job though have an appreciation for the technologies and platforms.
 Even if they are not technical, they will find out how this program was built, what made them choose this platform, language etc. Similarly, they will try to understand domain to find out how a typical user would use this system.
 They will make themselves familiar with many tools to increase their efficiency.
-Constantly learning new thing is one the main motivation for them to work as a tester.
+Constantly learning the new things is one the main motivation for them to work as a tester.

 6. Software Testers can become expert easily